-While there was considerable variability in the rate of rise during the twentieth century, there has been a statistically significant acceleration since 1900
+While there was considerable variability in the rate of rise during the 20th century, there has been a statistically significant acceleration since 1900.

 Between 1993 and 2009, the estimated rate of rise was 3.2 ± 0.4 mm per year from the satellite altimetry data and 2.8. ± 0.8 mm per year from tidal records.

-Longer term analysis of NSW data is available from tide records at Fort Denison based on relative sea level measurements.
+Longer term analysis of NSW data is available from tide records at Fort Denison based on relative sea level measurements (PDF 1.3MB).
 Equipment to measure the influence of land movement on tide records at Fort Denison was installed in May 2012 and will provide improved estimates of absolute sea level rise at this site over time.

 Further information on observed historical mean sea levels is available from:

 Increase in global mean sea level over the last century is thought to be associated with global warming as a result of increasing greenhouse gas concentrations in the atmosphere.
 The IPCC concludes it is extremely likely that human influence has been the dominant cause of the observed warming since the mid-20th century and future changes to climate are likely to depend on future greenhouse gas emissions.